medined/perl-5-by-example/perl_5_by_example/variables.md

 <P><B><PRE>1,2,3,4,5</PRE></B>Of course, since $" is a scalar variable you could also
 assign a longer string to it.
 For instance, you could use $" = ", " to add both a comma and a space between the array elements.

-<H2><A name=Summary>Summary</A></H2>This chapter introduced you to the concept
+## Summary

-of variables - places in computer memory that are used to hold values as your program runs.
+This chapter introduced you to the concept of variables - places in computer memory that are used to hold values as your program runs.
 They are called variables because you can assign different values to them as needed.
 <P>You read about three types of variables: Scalars, arrays, and associative